oomlout/oomlout_oomp_builder/navigation/hardware/bearing/5200_series/5209_size/45_mm_id_85_mm_od_30.1_mm_depth/part/readme.md

-# Hardware Bearing 5200 Series 5209 Size 45 Mm Id 85 Mm Od 30.1 Mm Depth
+# Hardware Bearing 5200 Series 5209 Size 45 mm Id 85 mm Od 30.1 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base